 None of the current members of the Human Resources Committee has ever been an officer or employee of DENTSPLY.
-None of our executive officers served as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving on our Board of Directors or Human Resources Committee.
+None of our executive officers served as a member of the Board or compensation committee of any entity that has one or more executive officers serving on our Board or Human Resources Committee.